 - Wear and Tear– An old heating system may develop cracks inside the heat exchanger.
 This may cause unnoticed carbon monoxide leaks in your house.
 This gas is dangerous and may trigger headaches, queasiness, burning sensations in the eyes or nose, flu-like symptoms, and disorientation.
 Open the windows to let in fresh air when you notice anyone revealing those indications.

 - Unusual noises coming from the furnace– If it doesn’t sound right, then it is best to call our emergency repair crew and have them check it out.

 Other ways to find carbon monoxide leaks are:

 - Moisture on windows, walls, and other cold surface areas.

 - Rust on flue pipes and the noticeable parts of the vents.

-- Little quantities of water dripping from the base of the chimney.
+- Little quantities of water dripped from the base of the chimney.

 - Presence of soot around the heating system

 When your heater has actually been installed we make.
 Sure that we test and retest it so that it maintains the quality and efficiency that it was developed for.
 Our service technician will walk you through your brand-new system and describe when future heater maintenance will be needed as well as help you set up those beforehand.
 A regular furnace setup should take about a day and can be quickly arranged with our dispatcher.
 Working around your schedule, we come to your home prepared using drop clothes, reveal covers, and make sure that all work particles are contained so that it does not damage any of the carpet, walls, and or hardwood floorings in your home.